Sustainability.

 Group company targets

-• All Group companies, if not already, will be certified in 2022 to the international standards ISO 14001 (Environmental Management Systems), ISO 45001 (Occupational Health and Safety Management Systems) and ISO 9001 (Quality Management Systems).
+• All Group companies have now been certified to the international standards ISO 14001 (Environmental Management Systems), ISO 45001 (Occupational Health and Safety Management Systems) and ISO 9001 (Quality Management Systems).

-• All Group companies will be required to meet ambitious targets to reduce waste to landfill.
+• All Group companies are required to meet ambitious targets to reduce waste to landfill.

 • New product design is to follow an FW Thorpe Plc agreed Circular Design Strategy, ensuring products last even longer, use sustainable materials in their construction and are easier to reuse, refurbish or recycle at the end of their lifetime.